 Following his career at Ferris State, Kyle earned an MBA (Marketing) from the University of Michigan (Ann Arbor, Mich).
 GO BLUE!

-Along with his numerous responsibilities as the Head Tennis Professional, Kyle is very proud to be a USPTA Florida Division Tester and site coordinator for the certification and exam process at his facility.
+Along with his numerous responsibilities as the Assistant Director of Tennis, Kyle is very proud to be a USPTA Florida Division Tester and site coordinator for the certification and exam process at his facility.
 "I believe my job as a tester is an immensely important one for the USPTA.
 A tester's knowledge, confidence, teaching, and oratory skills is responsible for making the first impression that all applicants in the USPTA will see.
 Testers promote and hold up the standards that the USPTA wants to represents.
 We are the ultimate ambassadors to our profession, our organization (USPTA) and the sport of tennis as a whole."
 This attitude has already allowed Kyle to be awarded the 2009-2010 USPTA Florida Division Tester of The Year as well as the 2010-2011 Florida Division District Professional of the Year for Boca Raton.
 He was also honored with the 2011-2012 USPTA Florida Division Tester of The Year.
 His third USPTA award in as many years and his 2nd Tester of The Year in three years.
 Most recently, he received the USPTA Florida Division District Professional Of The Year for 2016-2017.
 He has also been a featured presenter at numerous tennis conferences and symposiums.

 In August of 2014 in New York City at The Tennis Teachers Conference, Kyle became the youngest professional at the age of 32 to be awarded the USPTA George Bacso National Tester of The Year Award.